Exploring the Best ClickLearn Alternatives?

 2. Limited analytics and feedback features

-ClickLearn’s most significant USP is its self-help angle—its platform enables decision makers, departmental heads, CIOs, sysadmins, product managers, IT executives, etc. to navigate software products as usual simply and ClickLearn will capture your journey and convert it into self-help guides your audience (employees for internal use cases; customers for external) can use to sort themselves out.
+ClickLearn’s most significant USP is its self-help angle.
+Its platform enables decision makers, departmental heads, CIOs, sysadmins, product managers, IT executives, etc., to navigate software products as usual, and ClickLearn will capture your journey and convert it into self-help guides your audience (employees for internal use cases; customers for external) can use to sort themselves out.

 How do you determine which resources are solving your users’ problems so you can edit, highlight, or annotate as required or leave content as-is?
-Here’s another area where ClickLearn drops the ball significantly and impacts their product’s functionality negatively.
+Here’s another area where ClickLearn significantly underperforms and negatively impacts its product’s functionality.

 Likewise, while ClickLearn’s feedback features enable users to comment on resources (akin to Google Docs), it lacks in-depth sentiment analysis, NPS surveys, free-form surveys, and other tactics for measuring customer effort.